Last Updated on

 Tool-less adjustments, MRT tech, and 2nd/3rd axis adjustments are available.
 It also has the double-pin setup and a dovetail mount for easy detaching in a jiffy.
 Check out our Fast Eddie XL review.

 Another 5-pin bow sight that’s cheaper than the Grinder is the TRUGLO Hyper Strike.
-Believe it or not, it has tool-less adjustments, 2nd/3rd axis adjustments, DDP system, and a 1.9″ sight for more field of view – check it out for yourself here.
+Believe it or not, it has tool-less adjustments, 2nd/3rd axis adjustments, DDP system, and a 1.9″ sight for more field of view – check out the Hyper Strike here.

 While it’s more cost effective, you might have to do some serious comparisons between your budget and brand loyalty if you’re undecided.